 Five advanced to virtuoso pieces, written for four female pianists; Aisa Ijiri, Yuki Negishi, Maiko Mori and Madalina Rusu.
 In this selection there are two etudes, two power ballades and a theme with a set of variations.
 Entitled Frenzy, Aisa, Sand, Silk & Love, Enigma, Chasm and Time, this volume was published by Schott Music in March 2020.
 Find out more, here.

-A collection of pieces for the intermediate player (aprroximately Grade 3 – 6).
+A collection of twelve pieces for the intermediate player (aprroximately Grade 3 – 6).
 No Words Necessary has been published by Schott Music, and you can hear three works from this selection below.
 Find out more, here,

 Piano Waves (2016)